BIH-CEI/T-CABS/input/pagecontent/Terminologies.md

 ---

-**Note:** The content is defined by the medical staff of CABS and coded by the Berlin Institute of Health (BIH).
+**Note:** The content is defined by the medical staff of T-CABS and coded by the Berlin Institute of Health (BIH).
 If codes are missing, please create a [Github Issue](https://github.com/BIH-CEI/T-CABS/issues).